ibraheemdev/ibraheemca/content/posts/2020-07-14-metaprogramming-a-custom-ruby-logger.md

 ---
 template: post
-title: Metaprogramming a Custom Ruby Logger
+title: Spicing up your Ruby Logger
 slug: custom-ruby-logger
-draft: true
+draft: false
-date: 2020-07-14T21:49:52.993Z
+date: 2020-07-23T23:45:54.829Z
-description: Metaprogramming a Custom Ruby Logger
+description: Spicing up your ruby logger by metaprogramming a custom ruby logger class
 category: Ruby
 tags:
   - ruby
   - metaprogramming
 ---
-I recently published [mongo beautiful logger](https://github.com/ibraheemdev/mongo_beautiful_logger), a simple gem which defines a custom logger that you can use to beautify your MongoDB logs.
-Today, I am going to abstract the process I followed while creating the gem into an easy way to create any custom logger.
+*I recently published [mongo beautiful logger](https://github.com/ibraheemdev/mongo_beautiful_logger), a simple gem which defines a custom logger that you can use to beautify your MongoDB logs.
+If you want to see a working custom logger, you can check out the source code.*

 **Understanding the Ruby Logger Class**